-SafeZone is a College app through which you can quickly and directly contact the Security team whenever you need them.
-Whether you're in an emergency situation, in need of First Aid or want to report an incident on campus, SafeZone allows you to be immediately put in touch with a member of our Security team and, at the touch of a button, can share your location and personal profile so that they can respond quickly and effectively to your specific needs.
-It also allows the entire College community to stay informed in the event of a major incident in London or wherever you may be in the world.
-Safezone also provides information on other services, such as real-time updates on the College shuttle bus.
+SafeZone is an Imperial app through which you can quickly and directly contact the Community Safety and Security team whenever you need them.
+Whether you're in an emergency situation, in need of First Aid or want to report an incident on campus, SafeZone allows you to be immediately put in touch with a member of our Community and Safety Security team and, at the touch of a button, can share your location and personal profile so that they can respond guickly and effectively to your specific needs.
+It also allows the entire Imperial community to stay informed in the event of a major incident in London or wherever you may be in the world.
+Safezone also provides information on other services, such as real-time updates on the university shuttle bus.